comrade-coop/remotegigs/TOOL/README.md

 This tool executes through the npm command-line tool.
 The npm command-line tool is bundled with Node.js.
 If you have it installed, then you already have npm.
 If not, download Node.js for your platform [here](https://nodejs.org/en/download/).

-You will also need an account in https://www.npmjs.com.
-When you sign up, don’t forget to verify your email!

 ## 1. Installing the Remotegigs tool

 Run the npm command-line tool on your platform and type the following command